Kexueyi/CVCL2024-repro/README.md

   - Around 1/2 classes performance are close to the baseline(25%), how does this happen?
 - How to reproduce the exact generalization examples' score in the paper?
   - Though we are doing avg on 5 trials of each images among all seeds, we can't reach the same score as the paper.(e.g. 53.3%)
-  - And our score is lower than the paper's score.
+  - Our repro score is lower than the paper's score.